Sandman2127/sandman2127.github.io/_posts/design/2020-11-01-8_Bit_Computer.md

 ---
 layout: page-fullwidth
-title:  "A computer on a breadboard, how hard could that be?"
+title:  "A computer... from scratch?"
 categories:
     - design
 header:
    image_fullwidth: cpufull.jpg
 ---
-<h3>A computer... from scratch...</h3>
+<h3>Inspiration</h3>
-<p>As with any project one of the most important questions, why do it in the first place?
+<p> Why do this in the first place?
 When I first looked at <a href="https://eater.net/8bit/"> Ben Eaters plans to make a computer on a breadboard</a>I was instantly hooked.
 I decided then and there, if it could be done, I would do it.
 In the <a href="/design/Tesla_Coil">tesla coil project</a> I discovered the hard way that reading about the principles of electronics vs building functional electronics require entirely different levels of understanding.
-For quite some time I have been enthralled by the idea of unvieling the mysteries of the electrical world I knew this might be the project that put me over the top, the one that made me a definable electrical wizard.
-I was right, when you build a computer from scratch you move to the next level and then you jump 8 more.
+For quite some time I have been enthralled by the idea of unvieling the mysteries of the mysterious and powerful electromagnetic forces that permeate our everyday lives.
+Additionally, I was hoping this might be that one project that put me over the top, the one project that transformed me to a definable electrical wizard.
+Turns out, I was right, after you build a computer from scratch you move to the next level and then you jump 8 more.
 The rules of physics are the only bounds that exist.</p>
 <h3><strong>What is a computer, really?</strong></h3>
 A digital computer is an information processing device.
 On a basic level, a digital computer uses many arrays of transistors set into specific configurations (gates) to control and store voltage differences.
 It is these voltage differences (highs and lows, 1's and 0's ...) that when properly processed and interpreted provide all the magic of a modern computing experience.
 <h4>Logic Gates and Universal Gates</h4>